sergeitarasov/Congruent-SSE-CTMC/README.md

 ## Quick start guide

-- `Report.zip` is the main file to see the reports for all simulation performed by the study.
-This file is the zipped version of the `Report` folder.
-You need to download it, unzip it and click on index.html to browse through the reports.
+- `Report` is the main directory to see the reports for all simulation performed by the study.
 It contains the following sections:
+  - 01-Validation.Rmd
+  - 02-MiSSE.Rmd
+  - 03-CID.Rmd
+  - 04-EHE.Rmd
+  - 05-Semi_Congruent.Rmd
-  - Setting-up HiClaSSE
+  - 06-Empirical.Rmd
-  - Validation of HiClaSSE
+  - 07-Sampling_Fraction.Rmd
-  - MiSSE Congruence
+  - 08-Sim_Data.Rmd
-  - Congruence between independent and dependent SSEs
-  - Equal Rate Hidden Expansion (EHE)
-  - Semi-congruent Behavior
+  - 09-Topo_bridges.Rmd
-  - Congruence under varying Sampling Fraction
 - `Rmd` contains the code to reprodice the reports and simulation.
 - `R` contains necessary R functions.
   - `/R/hiclasse/src/` includes C code for HiClaSSE ODEs.